Welcome to the

 amplifier.
 All stages of the receiver were using, at that time, Germanium

 transistors.
-But, radio did help me to discover the world, when, I
+But, radio did help me to discover the world after I

-finished building an HF regenerative receiver.
+have finished building a HF regenerative receiver.
 With that one I was

 able to hear short wave radio stations from all over the world.